 To develop a strong corporate approach to Asset Management a cross directorate Enterprise Asset Management (EAM) Steering Committee has been established to define and review this Strategy and the EAM implementation Road Map.
-An EAM Oversight Group comprising key asset management leaders from across the organisation to oversee and facilitate the implementation of both the strategy and road map has also been established.
+The EAM Steering Committee has previously been referred to as the EAM Oversight Group and is comprised of key asset management leaders from across the organisation.